 Note: Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
 This requires using Terraform Cloud's API.
 For details, see the OAuth Clients API page.

-Open gitlab.com in your browser and log in as whichever account you want Terraform Cloud to act as.
+In a new browser tab, open gitlab.com and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

 Important: The account you use for connecting Terraform Cloud must have admin (master) access to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.

 Navigate to GitLab's User Settings > Applications page.

 This page is located at https://gitlab.com/profile/applications.
 You can also reach it through GitLab's menus: